mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

         2. Weighted Average Identity of All Communities - This option provides compositional info of all communities, weighted by community size.
 (Does not support UMAP)
 #.
 Generate UMAP
     * Select this option to generate a UMAP comparing the community compositions.
 #.
-If Using Above - Label UMAP points?
+Label UMAP Points How?
-    * This option labels the communities within the UMAP by their numerical label.
-Deselect this option to avoid these labels showing up on the graph.
+    * 'No Label' - UMAP points are not labeled
+    * By Community - Assigns each point their numerical label.
+    * By Neighborhood - Colors communities in the UMAP by what neighborhood they belong to, presuming they have been assigned a neighborhood via 'Analyze -> Network -> Convert Network Communities...'
 #.
 Min Community Size to be grouped...
     * If empty, this param does nothing.
     * If an int is entered, any communities with nodes fewer than this val will not be included in the UMAP — since we might not care about small, insignificant communities.